awohns/ldgm_paper/README.md

 3. Next, `run_make_LDGM_chr.sh` contains code to create LDGMs from the inferred tree sequences.
 This bash script is written for the Broad Institute's internal UGER research computing cluster and is simply used to allocate resources to run `make_LDGMs.py` for every LD block.
 The script is designed to be run for each chromosome: currently chromsome 21 is specified, but any autosome can be run by modifying the value of `CHR=` and modifying the task list to reflect the number of blocks in that chromsome.
 You can modify the script to run in your preferred environment.

-4. After creating LDGMs with this code, create LDGM precision matrices by running the code in 'run_make_precision_matrices.sh`.
+4. After creating LDGMs with this code, create LDGM precision matrices by running the code in `run_make_precision_matrices.sh`.
 You will need to change the commented line of code to point towards your local version of the `ldgm` code repository.
-This script is also written for the Broad Institute's internal UGER research computing cluster, but can be modified for your preferred environment: this file is simply allocating resources to run the [estimatePrecision function from `ldgm`](https://github.com/awohns/ldgm/blob/42719a699097a7bb08a66b548a96243d1499d129/MATLAB/precision/estimatePrecision.m).
+This script is also written for the Broad Institute's internal UGER research computing cluster, but can be modified for your preferred environment: this file is simply allocating resources to run the [estimatePrecision function](https://github.com/awohns/ldgm/blob/42719a699097a7bb08a66b548a96243d1499d129/MATLAB/precision/estimatePrecision.m) from `ldgm`.

 ### Running analyses